Go1 · 2024

 We spoke to seven L&D professionals across Finance, Healthcare, Hospitality, Automotive, Education, and IT, alongside Go1's Customer Success Managers who worked with these customers daily.
 Sessions were structured in two halves: a generative exploration of how they worked and what they measured, followed by an evaluative review of early concept designs.

-The finding that reframed the project most was deceptively simple: good insights don't just help L&D managers demonstrate ROI after the fact — they drive the engagement that produces better ROI in the first place.
+The finding that reframed the project most was quite simple: good insights don't just help L&D managers demonstrate ROI after the fact.
+They help drive engagement that produces better ROI in the first place.
 Participants described feeling like they were “shooting in the dark.”
 Without reliable data, they couldn't improve programs, couldn't justify investment, and couldn't build the learning culture their organisations expected of them.

 “You can't drive engagement without the right insights.”